Infineon/merus-audio-amp-hat-zw/merus_linux_audio_driver_volumio_pi3/README.md

 # Build script for merus-amp sound card with MA120x0P  multi-level Class D amplifiers codec driver

-## for Volumio and Raspberry pi Zero W.
+## for Volumio and Raspberry pi 3.

-To build and install the merus-amp sound card and MA120x0P linux audio driver into a Volumio distribution with Raspberry pi zero w:
+To build and install the merus-amp sound card and MA120x0P linux audio driver into a Volumio distribution with Raspberry pi 3:

-- You will need a working Volumio distribution running on Kernel 4.14.92+ (you can burn Volumiomerusamp.img) and a Linux machine (e.g. Ubuntu)
+- You will need a working Volumio distribution running on Kernel 4.14.92+ or desired (you can burn Volumiomerusamp.img) and a Linux machine (e.g. Ubuntu)
 - Turn on the Raspberry pi, configure the wifi network and enable ssh. (details on volumio.org)
 - Enable root login in the Raspberry pi by editing the file /etc/ssh/sshd_config, change PermitRootLogin to "yes"
 - Add a root password in the Raspberry pi: type `sudo passwd root` and reboot the pi